Post two of seven, in section About Practice

 Firstly imagine a critical energy that is being judgemental about everything you do.
 You can let it say its piece but once you’ve got the jist, thank it for its perspective and see if you can turn down the volume on it or if you can place it somewhere further away in your experience, like in the next room.

-Now imagine a motivational energy, more like an inspiring leader, who has your best interests at heart.
-They are going to hold you to account and ensure you can do the things that you need to do from a place of compassionate and strong wisdom.
-This includes making sure you have the resources to do everything you need to do.
+Now imagine a motivational energy, more like an inspiring leader, who is wise, empowered, compassionate and has your best interests at heart.
+They are going to hold you to account and ensure you do the things that you need to do.
 Remember what this feels like and create an image that you can come back to when you need it.

 Summary